juancumbeq/platzi-react-with-vite-tailwind/README.md

 export { Card };
 ```

-This component is going to be the window where the different products are shown.

 <br>
 <br>

 ## [CONSUMING THE FAKESTORE API TO COLOUR CARDS]()

-This project is built using fake data as product information, however it is necessary to consume an api to get that information.
+This project is built using fake data for product information; however, it is necessary to consume an API to retrieve that information.

+The Home component retrieves the data and sets the local state with the array of objects received.
+The return statement executes the `map()` method to iterate over the array, rendering a Card component for each object found in the array.

+The Card component receives the information as a prop, allowing access to all the specific details.

+Home:

 ```javascript
 function Home() {